Scans convert best when clean

 These answers match the structured data search engines receive for this page.

-300 DPI or higher produces reliable results for most printed scores.
+300 DPI or higher works well for most printed scores.
 600 DPI is useful for dense notation or small print.
-Scans below 200 DPI often lack the contrast needed for accurate staff and symbol detection, and the review report is more likely to flag measures as uncertain.
+The score check will flag measures where scan quality affected recognition.

-Flatten the page as much as possible to reduce skew and shadow near the spine.
-For public beta, use an original PDF or a flat, high-resolution scan of the full page.
-StaveWave accepts multi-page PDFs up to the beta page limit, so you can combine individual page scans into one file before uploading.
+Flatten the page as much as possible to reduce skew and shadows near the spine.
+A flat, high-resolution scan of the full page works best.
+StaveWave accepts multi-page files up to 50 pages.

 Ready to convert